-You can simply mount Zero2Go Omini Rev2 on your Raspberry P Zero's 40-pin header (press the header on Zero2Go Omini during the mounting), and it can work immediately.
+You can simply mount Zero2Go Omini on your Raspberry P Zero's 40-pin header, and it can work immediately.
 However, if you wish, you can use the plastic screws, spacers and nuts (included in the package) to tightly mount Zero2Go Omini on your Raspberry Pi Zero.
 Please make sure NOT to put Zero2Go upside down, the 40 pins should connect to the female header via the holes underneath, as shown below.